Shopify/themekit/.github/CONTRIBUTING.md

 - Update `themekitversion` in docs config `docs/_config.yml` to update the download links, then run `make md5s` to generate the checksums for the new files.
 Add these to the `docs/_config.yml` file as well.
+- Update Chocolatey package in the `choco` folder
+    - Update the version in `choco/themekit.nuspec`
+    - Update the version and checksums in `choco/tools/chocolateyinstall.ps1`
+    - Run `choco pack` in a window VM
+    - Submit for approval
 - Update the changelog.txt
 - Update `themekit.rb` formula for homebrew on https://github.com/Shopify/homebrew-shopify
   - run `make gen_sha` to generate the SHA256 for the darwin build